How to Choose the Best Proxy Location for Your Use Case

 Sophie Marchand Sophie Marchand 15 min read

-Learn how to choose the best proxy location based on target market, latency, legal jurisdiction, and use case — with strategies for SEO, e-commerce, and scraping.
+Learn how to choose the best proxy location based on target market, latency, legal jurisdiction, and use case, with strategies for SEO, e-commerce, and scraping.

 Proxy Location Is Not a Minor Detail

-The geographic location of your proxy IP determines what version of the internet you see.
+The geographic location of your proxy IP determines which version of the internet you see.
 Google serves different results in Tokyo than in Toronto.
 Amazon shows different prices in Berlin than in Buenos Aires.
 Instagram surfaces different trending content in Lagos than in London.
 Every decision a website makes about what to show you starts with one signal: where does this request appear to come from?

 How Geo-Targeting Actually Works on the Server Side

 Content delivery networks add another layer.
-When a website uses Cloudflare, Akamai, or AWS CloudFront, the CDN routes your request to the nearest edge server and may add geographic headers (like Cloudflare's CF-IPCountry) that the origin server trusts implicitly.
+When a site uses Cloudflare, Akamai, or AWS CloudFront, the CDN routes your request to the nearest edge server and may add geographic headers (like Cloudflare's CF-IPCountry) that the origin server trusts implicitly.

-Browser signals can supplement IP geolocation for sites using JavaScript — language settings, timezone, and the Geolocation API all contribute.
+Browser signals can supplement IP geolocation for sites using JavaScript.
+Language settings, timezone, and the Geolocation API all contribute.
 But for server-side scraping and API access, the IP address is the only geographic signal available.

 Factor 1: Match Your Target Audience's Location